You can contact us as follows:

 - we will restrict the processing of the relevant personal data (right to restriction of processing; in this case we will only store or use your personal data to protect our own legal claims or the third party rights;

-- you will receive the relevant personal data in a ma format (right to data portability).
+- you will receive the relevant personal data in a structured, commonly used and machine-readable format (right to data portability).

 To request any of the rights described in this section, for example if you no longer wish to receive our e-mail newsletters or if you wish to delete your account, please use the appropriate function on our website, or contact our data protection officer or an employee as described in section 2 (Contact).